 There is a long running debate in economics on the competitive effects of vertical integration.
 In much of the literature the efficiency gains from the elimination of double marginalization (EDM) are outweighed by raising rivals’ costs (RRCs) and foreclosure effects.
 Assessment of this tradeoff has informed competition policy, industry regulation and merger outcomes in the United States (Riordan, 2005; Luco and Marshall, 2020).
 For example, the Department of Justice’s (DOJ’s) challenge to the 2018 AT&T-Time Warner merger emphasized the vertically-integrated firm’s incentive to increase the price or lower the quality of the essential input for downstream firms.
 The American Innovation and Choice Online Act intends to limit Big Tech platforms, such as the Amazon marketplace, from engaging in discriminatory behavior where they rank their own similar private-label retail products over their rivals in consumer searches.
 Yelp and TripAdvisor also argue that Google lowers their links in search results in favor of prime placement of Google Maps.
 A 2020 complaint by the Federal Trade Commission (FTC) accuses Facebook of denying third-party software developers access to its platform to soften competition in the social networking and mobile messaging markets.

 In contrast, antitrust concerns over the integrated production and distribution strategies of several well-known brands have been largely ignored by economists and policy makers.
 Apple, Dell, Samsung and Tesla, for example, are manufacturers that have forward integrated into direct distribution, with the former companies competing head-to-head with independent retailers.
 While the potential efficiencies from these strategies are well recognized, for example, EDM, quality control, and the internalization of investments in sales promotion, the anti-competitive effects fall outside the mainstream literature and are less understood.
 This paper contributes to the debate by providing new evidence on the competitive effects from forward integration by Apple and Microsoft in the market for tablet computers.
-Both of these companies exclusively sell their products in their retail setting, which may add to any RRC effect.
+Both of these companies exclusively sell their products in their integrated retail setting, which may add to any RRC effect.
 In contrast to previous studies, we explicitly focus on the unilateral wholesale pricing incentives for forward-integrated manufacturers to raise their rival retailer’s costs.
 We also assess welfare by comparing the EDM and RRC effects to increases in the retail costs for integrated manufacturers operating their own stores.
 Our results also help explain why other manufacturers choose dual-channel distribution.
 Examples include Dell and Sony in electronics, Adidas, Coach, and Nike in fashion and apparel, and Avenue Supermarts, Budweiser and Coca-Cola in food and beverages.